-Additional Options for Managing New Handle Values

-A value can be changed after it has been added by clicking on it to select it, and then clicking the Edit button.
+Additional Options for Managing New Handle Values A value can be changed after it has been added by clicking on it to select it, and then clicking the Edit button.
 Values can be removed before the handle is created by selecting them and clicking Remove.
 A warning message will display to verify that removing the value is the action you intended.

-Create Handle

-When all values have been added and are correct, click Create Handle.
+You can also save the handle values to file, or load saved values from file.
+If you load from file all existing values in the Create Handle Window will be replaced!
+Create Handle When all values have been added and are correct, click Create Handle.
 If the creation is successful, the message displayed below in Figure 17 will display.
 If there was an error that prevented the handle from being created, the message will display the error instead.